tumblr/collins/collins/cql.md

 ## Known Issues

+- Solr is not updated when an asset or value is created/updated/deleted (this is the last remaining functionality that needs to be finished)
+- Multi-collins CQL searching not implemented
 - ip addresses must be quoted (otherwise it tries to parse it as a decimal)
 - single quote marks not supported
 - dates must be in ISO 8601 format (support for more formats on the way)